What’s Your Home Worth?

 Northwest MLS Market Report

-We continue to see price appreciation over last year as well as the all too common shortage of inventory.
-Buyers are wisely taking advantage of record-low interest rates.
-Potential sellers should act now as this is an EXCELLENT time to put your home on the market.
-I will continue to follow the market trends and inform you each month as we go through Winter into Spring.
+We continue to see price appreciation over last year.
+Potential sellers should act now as this is still a good time to put your home on the market.
+I will continue to follow the market trends and inform you each month as we go through winter.

-Let’s go get coffee, chat on the phone, or simply email back and forth if you have any questions about selling or buying real estate.
-If you want to know what your home is worth, have interest in a certain area, or want to simply be put on a search to follow the market and home prices just let me know.
+Let’s get coffee, chat, or email back and forth if you have any questions about selling or buying real estate.
+If you want to know what your home is worth, have an interest in a particular area, or want to simply be put on a search to follow the market and home prices just let me know.
 My team & I have many tools to help you make good investment decisions!

 A look at Snohomish County Housing Statistics